 Speeding is always a sure way to get a ticket, but when you are caught going well over the speed limit – 50 km/h or more in most jurisdictions, although it can vary – you are facing a serious offence that will cost you a lot more.

 This infraction may be one of the easier traffic tickets to fight in court and win, but that doesn’t mean it’s one in which you should ignore.
 If you fail to beat the ticket, you will pay a hefty fine and see a sizable increase in your car insurance.
 Practicing safe driving at all times is the best way to avoid a careless driving ticket.

 Not only is this a considerable ticket, but it’s also a red flag to insurance companies that you don’t take your financial responsibilities seriously.
 Insurance companies may quote you higher rates when shopping around for coverage after you’ve gotten a ticket for driving uninsured.

 7. Using a cell phone while driving

-8. Graduated license restrictions violations
+8. Graduated licensing restrictions violations

 9. Speeding in a construction zone

 Police often crack down on this problem, and you will find the ticket is relatively high if you get caught going too fast in a construction zone.
 Slow down when you see the signs and cones ahead to avoid a ticket as well as an insurance rate hike.

 10. Failure or refusal to take a breathalyzer

 Failing to do or refusing a breathalyzer is almost as serious as getting a driving while under the influence (DUI) ticket.
 It will seriously hurt your wallet and can lead to potential criminal charges.
 When pulled over, always cooperate with the police and drive sober, so you have no reason to fear the breathalyzer.